 In auditioning potential cast members, we look for ability in singing, dancing, and acting.
 If cast, actors will be expected to attend workshops, as well as asked to independently learn and work on materials at home.
 The training offered through this process will focus on career driven skills in musical theatre, providing each cast member with an intensive and rewarding experience.

-1) Please prepare two contemporary musical theatre songs.
-Bring your sheet music in a three-ring binder, double-sided if possible.
+1) Please prepare 32-Bar cuts of two contemporary musical theatre songs.
+That means a section of the song that is around 32 measures, usually 1 verse and 1 chorus.
+If you don’t know how to prepare that, a whole song is perfectly fine!
+Please bring the sheet music in a three-ring binder, preferably double-sided.
 You are encouraged to prepare at least one upbeat ballad.
 Be mindful of the production for which you are auditioning and choose your pieces accordingly.
 Note: You may only be required to perform one song at the audition.

 2) Please prepare a short contemporary comedic monologue (totaling around one minute).
 Note: you may be asked to repeat your monologue (in full or in part) with further instructions from the director.